-Tūhoe Living Building - Lake Waikaremoana, New Zealand
+Tūhoe Living Building - Lake Waikaremoana, NZ

 Tūhoe have now completed their second Living Building project, which also uses Abodo’s FSC-certified, sustainably harvested eco-timbers